telerik/kendo-ui-core/docs/jsp/tags/dropdownlist/ajax-binding.md

 ---
 title: Ajax Binding
+page_title: Ajax Binding | DropDownList JSP Tag
+description: "Get started with the Ajax binding of the DropDownList JSP tag in Kendo UI."
+slug: ajaxbinding_dropdownlist_uiforjsp
+position: 2
 ---

 # Ajax Binding

-## Getting started
+## Getting Started

-When configured for ajax binding the Kendo DropDownList for JSP will make ajax request to bind the widget.
+When configured for Ajax binding, the Kendo UI DropDownList for JSP makes an Ajax request to bind the widget.

+### Configuration

-To configure the Kendo DropDownList for ajax binding follow these steps (using Spring MVC framework):
+To configure the Kendo UI DropDownList for Ajax binding, follow the steps below (using the Spring MVC framework).

-1. Add a new action method which will return data to populate the dropdownlist:
+**Step 1** Add a new action method which will return data to populate the DropDownList.

+###### Example

         @Autowired
         private ProductDao product;